Sample USVI Itinerary

 Here is a sample of what to expect on your all-inclusive charter yacht vacation.

 Water Island is a charming little island located just off the south shore of Saint Thomas.
-It has 2 bars on opposite ends of gorgeous Honeymoon beach.
+It has 2 bars on opposite ends of the gorgeous Honeymoon beach.
 Dinghies often have live music, especially all day on Sundays.
 On the other end of the beach is a shack that offers movie night on Monday nights on a projection screen between two palm trees starting at sunset.
 They also sell drinks and food, and everyone gathers around on sun chairs or blankets.
 There is a protected snorkeling area, and sometimes there can be a little bit of nightlife here.

 Sail to Buck Island